Option pricing: the intrinsic and time values of options explained

 Volatility in the market represents the fluctuation of the price.
 When an asset’s price deviates significantly from the mean over a short period of time, it’s considered to have high volatility.
 Conversely, when there’s very little movement in the price, it has low volatility.

 External conditions influence the market to show instability and volatility.
 For example, at times of emergency or radical changes, such as wars, volatility can increase dramatically.
-If this happens, options premium will increase accordingly.
+If this happens, an options premium will increase accordingly.

 Determining how volatile a market is going to be in the future is tricky.
 Typically, options traders make assumptions about the future volatility of a market by evaluating the historic volatility.